-This is a public webinar.
-You can register here.
+This was a public webinar.
+You can watch a recording here:

 Our recent report, Shining a Light: Improving transparency in New Zealand’s political and governance systems, describes the growing perception of corruption in New Zealand’s political and governance systems in recent years.
 The report identifies five areas most vulnerable to corrupt practices: the practice of political lobbying; political donations and elections funding; access to official information; foreign bribery; and beneficial ownership of corporate entities.
 The report then makes a number of recommendations to make our political systems fairer, including:

-The webinar will explore why transparency is critical to good government and how New Zealand can improve its increasingly inadequate approach to this crucial policy area.
-The webinar will be moderated by our patron, the Rt.
+The webinar explored why transparency is critical to good government and how New Zealand can improve its increasingly inadequate approach to this crucial policy area.
+The webinar was moderated by our patron, the Rt.
 Hon.
 Helen Clark.
-The panellists are:
+The panellists were:

 You can read the report Shining a Light here.